 Before you start analyzing data…

-#1 Make sure you understand the business context
+#1 Understand the business context

 Additionally, remember to set achievable goals.
 Ensure they’re SMART.
 They should be specific, measurable, achievable, relevant, and timely.
 By setting such goals, you will be motivated and will achieve them on time.